 Transactions with DTCC.
 FICC has an agreement with DTCC whereby DTCC pays for substantially all of the operational expenses of FICC, and, from time-to-time, purchases of long-term assets acquired by DTCC on behalf of FICC.
 The related expenses are allocated to FICC based upon its estimated use of such goods or services.
 Further, the agreement provides that DTCC performs credit and quantitative risk services, and certain other services for FICC including administrative, internal audit, finance and legal services.
-For the years ended December 31, 2022 and 2021, the billing for these services amounted to the allocated expenses plus a 4% mark-up fee, excluding charges passed through to Participants and capitalized software costs.
-The fee, representing the amount in excess of the actual cost, is included in Professional and other services in the accompanying Statements of Income.
+For the years ended December 31, 2023 and 2022, the billing for these services amounted to the allocated expenses plus an 8% and 4% mark-up fee, respectively, excluding charges passed through to Participants and capitalized software costs.
+The mark-up fee, representing the amount in excess of the actual cost, is included in Professional and other services in the accompanying Statements of Income.

 Transactions with DTCC Solutions LLC.
-DTCC Solutions LLC sells data products including referential and activitybased data, security reference, benchmark analytics, and repo activities, on behalf of FICC.
+DTCC Solutions LLC sells data products including referential and activity-based data, security reference, benchmark analytics, and repo activities, on behalf of FICC.
 All of the revenue from the sales is billed back to FICC and is included in Other services in the accompanying Statements of Income.
 The associated expenses incurred, plus a 5% mark-up fee, are also billed back to FICC, and these related expenses are included in substantially all of the operational expenses of FICC, in the accompanying Statements of Income.
-The revenues and expenses from related party transactions with DTCC Solutions LLC for the year ended December 31, 2022 were \$1,022,000 and \$2,150,000, respectively.
-The net payable from FICC to DTCC Solutions LLC, included on the accompanying Statements of Financial Condition as of December 31, 2022 was \$219,000.

-Details for related party transactions with DTCC for 2022 and 2021 follow (in thousands):
+Details for related party transactions for 2023 and 2022 follow (in thousands):

-Expenses Payables/(F Payables/(Rece eceivables) (2) F For the years ended December 31, As of December 31, Related party 2022 2021 2022 2021 DTCC (1) \$ 9,933 \$ 11,292 23,436 22,440
+Reven ues S (2) Exp ens es P Payables/(Receivable For the years ended December 31, For the y Decen As of December 31, Related parties 2023 2022 2023 2022 2023 2022 DTCC (1) \$ \$ \$ 19,209 \$ 9,933 \$ 24,381 \$ 23,436 DTCC Solutions LLC 1,469 1,022 4,124 2,150 455 219 Total \$ 1,469 \$ 1,022 \$ 23,333 \$ 12,083 \$ 24,836 \$ 23,655

-(1) DTCC expenses represent the 4% mark-up fee for services described above.

-(2) Included in Accounts payable and accrued expenses on the accompanying Statements of Financial Condition.
+- (1) DTCC expenses represent the 8% and 4% mark-up fee for services described above. - (2) Included in Other services in the accompanying Statements of Income. - (3) Included in Accounts payable and accrued expenses on the accompanying Statements of Financial Condition.